webfolderio/questdb/maven.md

 ```
 Check out [release notes](http://github.nfsdb.org/release-notes/) for details of the release.

 Snapshot releases are also available from Maven central.
-To get hold of those add these lines to pom.xml:
+To get hold of those add the following lines to pom.xml:

 ```xml
 <repositories>